Intevel/nuxt-directus/docs/content/en/usage/useDirectusAuth.md

 ## Middleware example
 ### Redirect user to login
-You can protect your authenticated routes by creating a custom composable in your project, here is an example:
+You can protect your authenticated routes by creating a custom middleware in your project, here is an example:

-Add ```./middleware/auth.ts```
+Create ```./middleware/auth.ts```

 ```ts
 export default defineNuxtRouteMiddleware((to, _from) => {